 The current situation in Montana, in which bison are considered livestock by the Montana Department of Livestock, is working fine for APR.
 APR is required by the U.S. Bureau of Land Management to pay the same Animal Unit Month (AUM) fees as any other producer to graze its livestock on public lands.
 If Montana Fish, Wildlife & Parks was to someday, even decades from now, succeed in reestablishing free roaming wild bison in some areas of Montana, including in the six-county area around American Prairie Reserve, APR would be fine with that arrangement as well.
 If it doesn’t happen, APR will continue to operate under the current conditions described above.

-Before answering this question, we should clarify a common misconception that American Prairie Reserve is primarily a bison conservation project.
+We should clarify a common misconception that American Prairie Reserve is primarily a bison conservation project.
 While certainly crucial in building the reserve, bison restoration is just part of a much broader set of goals to restore the vast and fascinating diversity of plants, animals and habitats that are native to Montana’s prairies.
 That said, we want to set the gold standard for bison conservation in North America.
 The management of our bison herd should be exemplary for how to restore and conserve the genetic, ecological and behavioral features of wild bison.
 In doing so, and by sharing our research and experience with others, we hope to inspire and support others who wish to restore bison elsewhere in North America, from Canada through the United States to Mexico.
 To achieve this, our four main goals are that the American Prairie Reserve herd: (1) have high genetic diversity; (2) be free of detectable cattle genes; (3) fulfill its crucial ecological role in shaping the prairie ecosystem; (4) display natural behavior.
 In addition to these biological goals, we want the Reserve’s bison herd to be enjoyed, with diverse cultural and economic benefits, by local communities and the public.
 All of these goals require that the Reserve’s herd grow to number in the thousands that are free to roam over millions of acres.
 Learn more about our goals and progress in our annual bison report

 Genetic diversity is important for keeping the herd healthy and adaptable.
 Low genetic diversity can cause abnormalities, low birth rates and reduced resistance to diseases.
 Good genetic diversity enables the herd to adapt to changes in their environment.
 Meeting this goal requires that we begin by using the best science there is to determine where we obtain bison for building our herd from and how to manage them.
 According to the latest genetic research, we need to build the herd, in the short term, to more than 1,000 animals to avoid genetic problems like inbreeding, and in the early stages we need to introduce animals that bring new genes into the herd.
 It also means that we must avoid management actions that, over the long run, might reduce diversity and breed wildness out of the herd, such as removing cantankerous bulls.
 A key requirement for maintaining the genetic health of the herd is to allow the animals to interact naturally with their environment.
 We therefore practice “hands-off” management as much as possible, which, in simplest terms, means allowing the weak to die and the strong to survive and pass on their genes.
 Bison have adapted and evolved according to the forces of natural selection over thousands of years and we want to ensure that they will continue to do so into the future.